Portal 1 and 2 are two of the best puzzle-platformers ever made and have influenced the creation of countless other games since their release.

 Platforms: PC, PS4, Xbox One, Xbox Series X|S, Nintendo Switcht

-If you enjoy solving puzzles that require you to consider multiple factors at once, then Manifold Garden’s mind-blowing “puzzle within a puzzle” design may appeal to you.
+If you enjoy solving puzzles that require you to consider multiple elements at once, then Manifold Garden‘s mind-bending “puzzle within a puzzle” design may appeal to you.

-The game sees you navigating intricately-designed architectural wonders as you locate and drop colored boxes on corresponding switches.
+The game sees you navigating intricately-designed architectural marvels as you locate and drop colored boxes on corresponding switches.

-From multiple dimensions to gravity-manipulating, this game has everything a Portal fan could want, minus the emphasis on storytelling.
+From multiple dimensions to gravity-modifying, this game has everything a Portal fan could want, minus the emphasis on storytelling.

 Instead, Manifold Garden uses its environments to weave a visually-striking tale about the relationship between geometry and life in an enchanting world inspired by the works of M.C.
 Escher.